Storm Nicole churns toward Bahamas en route to Florida and hurricane status | Science-Environment

 Some 18 million Floridians were estimated to reside within areas covered under NHC-issued watches and warnings on Tuesday.
 Palm Beach County Mayor Robert Weinroth warned that heavy rains from the storm could contribute to urban flooding, which he said "will be worse during high tide, with a 2- to 4-foot storm surge possible."

 He urged residents to stock up on food and supplies and to help look after elderly neighbors and others living alone, adding that emergency shelters would open on Wednesday morning.
-On its forecast track, the Nicole's center was expected to approach the northwest Bahamas on Tuesday night and move near or over the islands on Wednesday before it approaches Florida's coast later in the day.
+On its forecast track, Nicole's center was expected to approach the northwest Bahamas on Tuesday night and move near or over the islands on Wednesday before it approaches Florida's coast later in the day.
+Storm surge could raise sea levels along island coasts by up to 6 feet (1.8 m) above normal tide stage, the NHC warned.

 Residents were preparing for the storm on Tuesday on the Bahamian islands of Abaco and Grand Bahama, which were battered by Hurricane Dorian three years ago.
 Holmes Rolle, 54, of West Grand Bahama said he does not plan to leave his home or shutter the windows.